 The ih letter is also used for vowels that have been reduced almost to zero.
 In Chinese, it's used for the apical sounds in si and shi (which used to be written sz and shr in the Yale romanization).
 In Japanese, it's used for voiceless i u.
 Czech, Slovak, Serbian, Croatian, Bosnian and Sanskrit have syllables "without vowels", in which l or r plays the role of vowel.
 Shwa spells them using the ih letter, followed by the consonant.
 The long versions of these, as in Slovak and Sanskrit, use a Long mark (which you'll meet below).

-Here are the twelve Shwa vowels, with some examples (from languages without long vowels) :
+Here are the fourteen Shwa vowels, with some examples, from English and from languages without long vowels :

 |i ɪ||i||itchy, bit, kit, ship, rip, dim, spirit||si||piso||pira|